project-sunbird/sunbird.org-docs/apis/index.md

 Welcome to Sunbird API reference documentation!

 Sunbird is built using microservices as building blocks that are mapped to building block types.
 A microservice is defined as 'a **logical unit** of software functionality exposed via a set of **versioned APIs** with well **defined contract**'.
 Microservices are specific and with a fixed purpose, highly maintainable and testable, independently deployable and organized around functional units.
 A set of microservices are used to provide a solution.

 To explain each part of the microservice definition:
 - A **logical unit** of work is that which generates value for a user.
 E.g. The *Content and Collection* microservice is responsible for the lifecycle of content, collections, and assets on the platform.
 - An **Application Programming Interface (API)** is a computing tool (web service, UI component) that implements a set of rules.
 E.g.*Create Content* is an API within the Content Management microservice.
 The APIs are enhanced as required with each release and hence there are versions of the API.
 Sunbird APIs are:
     - REST based (JSON over HTTPS)
     - Stateless
     - Versioned

 The API endpoints follow a common URL structure, viz; https://{host:port}/{module}/{version}/{api_name}
 - The contract of an API consists of a well defined input, output, a set of test cases, along with usage and compatibility rules.
 Every API has a contract.

 This page details Sunbird's building block types, the microservices grouped under each building block type and the APIs for each set of microservice.

 ## Contribution & Curation

 In the **Contribution and Curation**  building block type, Sunbird has microservices to manage the lifecycle of content and collections; create and manage questions and question sets that are useful to assess proficiency of learners; contribution management and contributor registry.

 ### Content Service

 The **Content and Collection microservice** manages content and collection objects and their lifecycle for a defined taxonomy, in a learning domain.
 This microservice is dependent on the taxonomy microservice as every content piece must have the appropriate taxonomy tags.
 The content and collection microservices has the following APIs:
 - [Content APIs](apis/content){:target="_blank"}
 - [Content Lock APIs](apis/coursehierarchyapi){:target="_blank"}
 - [Textbook APIs](apis/tocapi){:target="_blank"}
 - [Course Hieracrchy APIs](apis/coursehierarchyapi){:target="_blank"}

 ### Question & Question Set Service

 The **Question and Question set microservice** provides services to create and manage questions and question sets that are useful to assess the  proficiency of learners.
 The APIs are grouped as:
 - [Question Management APIs](apis/questionapi//){:target="_blank"}

 ### Contribution Service

 The **Contribution microservice** enables organisations to digitally plan, coordinate and manage crowd sourcing of assets for defined programs.
 The APIs of this microservice are grouped into:
 - [Program APIs](apis/programsapi/){:target="_blank"}
 - [Bulk Content Approval APIs](apis/bulkapproveapi){:target="_blank"}

 ### Contributor Registry

-The contributor management microservice enables a registry of individual contributors and contributing organisations that nominate and contribute digital assets via sourcing projects.
+The **Contributor management microservice** enables a registry of individual contributors and contributing organisations that nominate and contribute digital assets via sourcing projects.
 - [Registry APIs](apis/opensaber/){:target="_blank"}

 ### Related Microservices and/or APIs